 I didn’t see that in the case at all.

-frequent vomiting of undigested food, vomiting worse at night,
+…frequent vomiting of undigested food, vomiting worse at night,

 You know, all the vomiting details are irrelevant when you realize that he has a stomach flu, the hallmark of which is vomiting.
 So, naturally, at first, he will be vomiting food; ultimately, there will be no food left and only yellowish water.
-It’s very common, not worth making an issue over unless there is something peculiar about it.
+It’s very common, not worth making an issue out of unless there is something peculiar about it.

-can’t keep down fruit.
+…can’t keep down fruit.